Spreading and Structural Balance on Signed Networks: Main results

 \paragraph{Strictly unbalanced regular lattices.} In all the remaining configurations, neither are they balanced where the nodes, once activated, remain active and maintain the sign of their state values over time, nor are they antibalanced where the nodes, once activated, remain active but alternate the sign of their state values in every time step.
 There could be conflicts in the sign of a node's neighbours' state values multiplying the edge weights, hence it is more likely for the sum to be less than the threshold, and for these nodes to have state value $0$ accordingly.
 Hence, the propagation in strictly unbalanced lattices generally terminates within less number of time steps.

 We can still find the same condition \eqref{equ:lattice-upper} on $\theta_l$ to trigger certain propagation on strictly unbalanced regular lattices, but generally not all nodes will have nonzero state values in the propagation process.
-The behavior over time could be more similar to balanced or antibalanced regular lattices, depending on how far it is from being balanced by \eqref{equ:signed_d-balanced} or antibalanced by \eqref{equ:signed_d-anti-balanced}.
+The behavior over time could be more similar to balanced or antibalanced regular lattices, depending on how far it is from being balanced by \eqref{equ:signed_d-balanced} compared with that from being antibalanced by \eqref{equ:signed_d-anti-balanced}.

 \paragraph{General signed networks.} In this section, we have analyzed the behavior of the ELT model on signed regular lattices, from the perspective of the balanced structure.
 For general signed networks, we can consider the performance of ELT model as follows. (i) We interpolate the signed network locally by signed regular lattices of different degrees, or signed trees where complex contagions (e.g., $\theta_l > 1$ on the signed networks with uniform magnitude of the edge weight) can hardly proceed. (ii) Then we can estimate the behavior of the ELT model on the whole network by interpolating that on the corresponding signed regular lattices.